caitlinraby/gallery-curator/README.md

-# gallery-curator
+# virtual-gallery-curator

-Gallery Curator App
+Virtual Gallery Curator App created for my Phase 1 Portfolio Project using JavaScript, CSS and HTML.

-Phase 1 Portfolio Project - JavaScript
+This app allows the user to interact with the Met API (using JS fetch & JSON), allowing users to search for over 2 million works in the Met’s collection, and then save them to a personal curated virtual gallery on the page.
+They then have the option to remove works from their gallery using the "x" button.

 Video walk-through: https://drive.google.com/file/d/1BhhV_5nmYplpCoVuoxneiIAX5HAFJmCf/view?usp=sharing